Tuesday, November 4, 2025

 Put the drained rice in the rice cooker and add 1.25 cups of water.
 Add the marinated chicken.
 Add 1 or 2 links of lap cheong that has been peeled (using warm water to loosen the skin), and sliced on the bias.

 The original recipe says not to add the leftover marinade for fear of making the rice too mushy.
 But I think it depends whether you have used air chilled chicken, and how much marinade is left over.
 If it's only 2 or 3 tablespoons, I say add the marinade.
+However, the marinade is very salty, so avoid adding it if you are concerned about sodium intake.

 Start the rice cooker.
 When it finishes, let it rest another 15 minutes before removing the lid.
 If the rice is not completely finished, add a few tablespoons of water and start the cycle again.